-Step 1 - Recognising, empathising, validating the feelings and labelling them

-Step 2 - Setting limits on behaviour

-Step 3 - Problem-solving with the child or young person
+- Step 1 Recognising, empathising, validating the feelings and labelling them - Step 2 Setting limits on behaviour - Step 3 Problem-solving with the child or young person

 All staff follow a process of graduated response depending on the poor choice that has been made, which ranges from positive reinforcement, through to exclusion - in exceptional circumstances.
-Behaviour strategies or interventions are chosen on the basis of what will minimize the disruption to learning and also on their knowledge of the individual child.
+Behaviour strategies or interventions are chosen on the basis of what will minimize the disruption to learning and also on the age, stage and knowledge of the individual child.
+The same pathway will not, therefore, be applied to each child or to each incident.
+However, the following principles will apply.